 Be honest about your lifestyle and what you need from a wardrobe.

 Ready to get your capsule collection together?
-Go through the gallery below to see the kind of classic pieces that will hold anyone's closet together, and see more of Caroline's wise wardrobe advice on her site.
+Go through the gallery below to see the kind of classic pieces that will hold anyone's closet together, and read more of Rector's wise wardrobe advice on her site.

 Shop a Capsule Wardrobe